-The taxpayer must combine this income with its annual income, and declare it in its annual declaration within the deadlines provided for by law.
+The taxpayer must combine this income with its annual income and declare it in its annual declaration within the deadlines provided for by law.

-Individuals and legal entities residing in Lebanon which receive foreign movable capital are subject to the tax set out under Title III of the Income Tax Law.
+Individuals and legal entities residing in Lebanon that receive foreign movable capital are subject to the tax set out under Title III of the Income Tax Law.
 This tax is currently fixed at a rate of 10 per cent.

 ii Branch or permanent establishment